alexrockhill/pd-parser/docsrc/_build/html/_sources/auto_examples/plot_find_pd_events.rst.txt

-Import data and use it to make a raw object:
+Simulate data and use it to make a raw object:

 We'll make an mne.io.Raw object so that we can save out some random data with a photodiode event channel in it in fif format (a standard